g14a/metana/docs/features.md

-* Custom directory to store migrations
+## **Custom directory to store migrations**
-* Store and track your migrations in your favourite database.
-* Run a migration until a certain point.
-* Dry run migrations
-* Custom config
-* Wipe out stale migration files and update your store track

-### Details

-* Specify a custom directory when creating and running upward or downward migrations using the `--dir` flag.
+Specify a custom directory when creating and running upward or downward migrations using the `--dir` flag.
 Be default it is set to `"migrations"`

 ```shell
 $ metana init --dir schema-mig